textpattern/textpattern.github.io/themes/front-end-themes.md

 ### A theme development ‘studio’

 The addition of the [Themes](https://docs.textpattern.com/administration/themes-panel) panel has essentially transformed how to think about building website architectures with Textpattern’s semantic building blocks.
 Textpattern designers will likely find the Themes panel is now the centre stage of the administration side.
-Indeed, the back-end is like a theme development studio where you can work on many themes at a time, for employing on your website or sharing with the community.
+Indeed, the back-end is like a theme development studio, where you can work on many themes simultaneously, for employing on your website or sharing with the community.
 But don’t worry, writers and editors, Textpattern is still the same system to do what its creator envisioned.
 ‘Just write.’

-Theoretically speaking, you could hack a theme package together from scratch and by hand directly on your web server.
+Theoretically speaking, you could hack a theme package together, from scratch and by hand, directly on your web server.
 We know you masochistic types are out there.
 And, sure, it can be a learning experience to sit on the cold garage floor with grease and gears.
 For you folks, the last sections about default theme structure and importing themes may be useful reference.

 Most of this document, however, describes the sensible approach of using the new theming functionality in the back-end.
 Be at ease knowing that creating a new theme has no impact on a website’s operation or presentation if the pages and styles of the theme are not yet associated to the website’s functioning sections (easy to tell at a glance).
 If not, you can freely modify any [theme package assets](#theme-assets) without worry.

-### Handy default system references
+### Default system references

 Make note of the following resources.
 In addition to the document you are reading, and your own installation of the software, these resources make handy references to default system conditions: